-Partners Specialize and This has Long Term Consequences We document a post-childbirth increase in total active time of both partners, that hides very heterogeneous changes in time use.
-Panels (b) and (c) of Figure 3 show the change in active time around the birth of their first child, for women and men respectively, both in total active time and differentiated by its sub-components: paid work, housework, and parenting.
-In panel (c) we see that, for men, time in paid work decreases by a small amount (on average, 2.6 hours per week), while time spent in household work increases marginally (1.4 hours per week), and basically the entire increase in active time (14 hours per week) comes from time spent parenting.
-For women, in panel (b), the story is very different: in order to make space for the 42 hours a week spent parenting and the 11 hours a week of increased housework, they decrease time in paid work and commute by 28 hours per week (a 77% decrease relative to their pre-child work hours).
-The residual of the three observed components, which includes leisure and sleep, is reduced by 24 hours a week.
+Partners Specialize and This has Long Term Consequences We document a postchildbirth decrease in leisure and sleep of both partners, that hides very heterogeneous changes in time use.
+Panels (c) and (d) of Figure 2 show the change in time use around the birth of their first child, for women and men respectively.
+In panel (d) we see that, for men, time in paid work decreases by a small amount (on average, 2.6 hours per week), while time spent in household work increases marginally (1.4 hours per week), and basically the entire increase in active time (14 hours per week) comes from time spent parenting.
+For women, in panel (c), the story is very different: in order to make space for the 42 hours a week spent parenting and the 11 hours a week of increased housework, they decrease time in paid work and commute by 28 hours per week (a 77% decrease relative to their pre-child work hours).
+On net, women decrease their leisure and sleep twice as much as men: panel (b) shows that post-childbirth leisure and sleep decrease by 21% for women (-24 hours per week), and by 12% for men (-14 hours per week).
+This indicates that the large increase in maternal labor supply we document in the next section did not come from women having extra leisure time.

 Choices of time use made when the first child is born have long-lasting consequences.
-From panel (b) of Figure 3, we see that, while parenting time needs decrease over time, women do not increase time in paid work symmetrically, suggesting that work choices made at a time of high pressure - the arrival of a baby - might be hard to reverse even after the direct pressure decreases.
+From panel (c) of Figure 2, we see that, while parenting time needs decrease over time, women do not increase time in paid work symmetrically, suggesting that work choices made at a time of high pressure - the arrival of a baby - might be hard to reverse even after the direct pressure decreases.
 This translates into a permanently lower income for mothers.
 If there isn't perfect income pooling, or if bargaining power in a couple depends on income, this might have adverse consequences for women's welfare in the long run.